 If a pancreatic duct becomes blocked, swelling and tissue damage (pancreatitis) may develop.

-- Abdominal pain, most often in the mid-abdomen, that may be felt in the back
+- Abdominal pain, most often in the upper abdomen that may be felt in the back

 - Abdominal swelling (distention)

 - Endoscopic ultrasound (EUS)

 The following treatments may be needed if you have symptoms of the condition, or if pancreatitis keeps returning:

 - ERCP with a cut to enlarge the opening where the pancreatic duct drains